vamsiReddy03/nesprnt-case-study/README.md

 ## 📌 Note

-This system is currently restricted to authorized users (CSE-A & CSE-B).
+This system is currently restricted to authorized users.

 External users cannot log in.